ChrisBlanks/CommunityHobbyApp/README.md

 - threshold set on storage for message history
 - username, hobbies, etc. will be collected at account creation
-- groups will be only accessible for people in a certain area (gps coordinate will be used)
+- groups will be only accessible for people in a certain area (gps coordinate will be used) -This is just a test by kj to make sure I can push code